blegas78/chaos/README.md

 1. Flash Rasbpian OS Lite to your SD card.

-- - I like to use this software tool to flash SD cards: [Raspberry Pi Imager](https://www.raspberrypi.org/software/)
+- I like to use this software tool to flash SD cards: [Raspberry Pi Imager](https://www.raspberrypi.org/software/)
 - - Connect your SD card to your computer using an SD card reader
 - - Select the SD card in the Raspberry Pi Imager
 - - Under "Choose OS" select Raspberry Pi OS (Other) -> Raspberry Pi OS Lite (32-bit)
-- - Click on the "Write" button  If writing fails, simply try it again.
+- - Click on the "Write" button.
+If writing fails, simply try it again.

 2. Install the SD card nto your Pi.
 Then proceed to connect a monitor and keyboard.
 Now apply power over the Pi's USB-C connector.